Get Premium Access

 https://youtube.com/gruesomemagazine

 Every two weeks, Gruesome Magazine’s Decades of Horror 1980s podcast will cover another horror film from the 1980s.
-The next episode’s film, chosen by Jeff, will be Slaughterhouse (1987).
-They may need a shower after this one.
+The next episode’s film, chosen by Chad, will be Aenigma (1987).
+It’s Fulci time!

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans – so leave them a message or comment on the Gruesome Magazine Youtube channel, on the Gruesome Magazine website, or email the Decades of Horror 1980s podcast hosts at feedback@gruesomemagazine.com.